History of the Jews in Barbados: Decline and revival

 In 1831, the island was devastated by a hurricane that severely damaged the economy and by 1848 the Jewish population had seen a significant decline in numbers.
 The storm had killed 1,500 people, destroyed the original Nidhe Israel Synagogue, and flattened most of the island.

 Emigration and assimilation eventually took their toll on the original Jewish population of the island; the Jewish population is believed to have vanished by 1929 when it is said that the last of the practicing descendants of the Brazilian Jews left the island.
 As a result, the community's synagogue fell into a state of disuse.
 A Jewish presence returned to the island in the aftermath of World War II, in the form of Ashkenazi Jewish refugees from Eastern Europe.
 In 1968, there were about 80 Jews out of a total population of 251,000.

 Although small, the existing Jewish community has taken steps to preserve its heritage: for instance, in maintaining a functioning synagogue, the Nidhe Israel Synagogue, in the capital city Bridgetown.
 In January, 2008, the Nidhe Israel Museum was opened.
-The museum tells the story of the Barbadian Sephardic and Ashkenazi communities.
+The museum tells the story of the Barbadian Jewish community.
 Also in 2008, the archaeology of the yard of the seventeenth century synagogue was investigated by historians/archaeologists and students from the University of the West Indies.
 Though the focus is on the long destroyed rabbi's house, excavations have revealed the intact 17th-century mikveh, which was constructed over a still-running freshwater spring.